kubeshop/monokle/docs/architecture.md

 ## **K8s Schemas**

-Monokle currently uses the latest 1.22.1 schemas for validation and editor functionality - see [this issue](https://github.com/kubeshop/monokle/issues/321) for making schema version configurable.
+Monokle Desktop currently uses the latest 1.22.1 schemas for validation and editor functionality - see [this issue](https://github.com/kubeshop/monokle/issues/321) for making schema version configurable.

 Schemas are currently taken from